pereznetworks/TD-Project9/project9-gallery-app/README.md

      Step 7:

-        If you get past these 'Flicker API keys setup' ...
+        If you get past the 'Flicker API keys setup' ...

         then you are probably ready for a little break ...